D5P4: Partition Determinantal Point Process for Diversity in Parallel Discrete Diffusion Decoding: Methods

-The operator $\Pi$ encapsulates the specific sampling and re-masking strategies.
-LLADA samples a fully denoised sequence from the logits, then re-masks exactly $\lfloor L\cdot s/ t\rfloor$ tokens, selecting positions either uniformly or based on low confidence.
-MDLM enforces the masking ratio in logit space such that the expected number of masked tokens matches $\alpha_s L$.
+The operator $\Pi_{t,s}$ encapsulates the model-specific sampling and re-masking rule.
+LLaDA samples a fully denoised sequence and then re-masks a fixed number of tokens, selected either uniformly, by low confidence, or via a hybrid sampling strategy (tempered confidence).
+In contrast, MDLM enforces the target masking ratio in logit space.
+In instruction-following settings, LLaDA further excludes prompt tokens from the remasking budget while keeping them in the conditioning context.

-A defining advantage of this inference scheme is its inherent parallelism across all sequence positions.
-By decoupling the generation process from the strict left-to-right constraints of traditional autoregressive models, this approach facilitates highly efficient batched decoding.
-Consequently, it enables the simultaneous processing of multiple candidate sequences, significantly enhancing throughput and maximizing hardware utilization during large-scale inference.
+This unified inference view is sufficient for our purposes: at each denoising step, the decoder has access to candidate logits and hidden representations, on top of which we perform structured selection.
+Additional background on discrete diffusion training is deferred to Appendix~\ref{app:diffusion_prelim}.